nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

-Alternative 1 was eventually chosen due to ease of refactoring and low chance of future extensions being affected by the placeholder since it is a String and only one single use case of placeholders being use throughout the entire project hence it would be unnessary abstraction.
+Alternative 1 was eventually chosen due to ease of refactoring and low chance of future extensions being affected by the placeholder since it is a String and only one single use case of placeholders being use throughout the entire project hence it would be unnecessary abstraction.

 ### Appointment feature